bornfight/README/playbooks/code-review.md

 ### Rules:
 1. Every PR has to be reviewed, with the exception of fix/hotfix PR-s that can be merged by the code owner on his own responsibility.
 2. When creating a PR, you should select **EXACTLY ONE** person as a reviewer.
 This person has to be someone who is working at the moment (not on vacation).
 If there is someone else who should see this PR, he/she should be assigned as Assignee on this PR.
+An Assignee is just an "interested party", someone who can review, but doesn't have to and has zero responsibility for a PR.
 	Reviewer Priority list:
 	1. Most senior developer on the project (excluding you).
 	2. Anyone else on the project.